 Story by Zach Putnam

-Zach Putnam is a graduate student in his second year of the SOJC’s Multimedia Journalism Master’s program in Portland.
-He has operated his own boutique video production company, focused primarily on creating documentary shorts commissioned by nonprofit organizations, for over 10 years.
-You can see examples of his work at zachputnam.com.
+Zach Putnam is a graduate student in his second year of the Multimedia Journalism Master’s program in Portland.
+He runs his own small video production company and his work has recently appeared on The Atlantic, Quartz and Mashable.
+You can see his portfolio at zachputnam.com.